Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 Though I don’t mind having extra whey in my kitchen, this seemed like a bit of a waste of time and potential yogurt.
 Another possibility was making the yogurt from raw cream for thicker results.
 While yummy, a full batch of raw cream yogurt is prohibitively expensive to make on a regular basis.
 I tried adding a bit of gelatin to the raw yogurt process, and the results were… strange.

-Yogurt recipes suggest boiling (pasteurizing) the milk or adding dried non-fat milk powder for that store-bought consistency, but I really wanted the benefits of the raw milk, and I avoid non-fat milk powder like the plague due to its toxicity.
+One homemade yogurt recipe suggested boiling (pasteurizing) the milk; another recommending adding dried non-fat milk powder for that store-bought consistency.
+But I really wanted the benefits of the raw milk, and I avoid non-fat milk powder like the plague due to its toxicity.

 So then, what’s a yogurt lover to do?
 I decided to make a hybrid – part boiled (for consistency), part raw (for enzyme and probiotic richness), and part cream (for creamy thickness).
 Batch and batch again, it comes out exactly how I want yogurt to taste – delicious, refreshing, and comforting.